Legacy Garden in early April

 Admission to the park was long free, but is now $3 for visitors 13 and over and $1 for visitors 6 to 12.
 Admission to the Arboretum is free on Tuesdays and one weekend in March and October.

-The Overland Park Arboretum and Botanical Gardens is open 8AM-7:30PM From mid April through September, 8AM-5PM during the rest of the year.
+The Overland Park Arboretum and Botanical Gardens is open seven days a week at 8AM-7:30PM From mid April through September, 8AM-5PM during the rest of the year.